mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 20 Jan 2021 - finish annotations for 00 (still need to add images), add exercises and solutions for 00
+* 19 Jan 2021 - add more annotations for 00
+* 18 Jan 2021 - add more annotations for 00
 * 17 Jan 2021 - back from holidays, adding more annotations to 00
 * 10 Dec 2021 - start adding annoations for 00
 * 9 Dec 2021 - Created a website for the course ([learnpytorch.io](https://learnpytorch.io)) you'll see updates posted there as development continues